nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/actions-links-buttons-icons-tabs-and-more/action-how-to-index/how-to-make-the-new-button-appear-on-a-custom-folderish-document.md

 ---
-title: How to Make the New Button Appear on a Custom Folderish Document
+title: 'HOWTO: Make the New Button Appear on a Custom Folderish Document - JSF UI'
 review:
     comment: ''
     date: '2015-12-01'